Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/README.md

 # Scenario 1: Azure API Management - Secure Baseline

 This reference implementation demonstrates a *secure baseline infrastructure architecture* for provisioning [Azure API Management](https://learn.microsoft.com/azure/api-management/).
-Specifically this scenario addresses deploying Azure Container Apps into a [virtual network](https://learn.microsoft.com/azure/api-management/api-management-using-with-internal-vnet?tabs=stv2), in an internal mode where you can only access the API Management endpoints like API gateway, developer portal, Direct management and Git within a VNet whose access you control.
+Specifically this scenario addresses deploying Azure API Management into a [virtual network](https://learn.microsoft.com/azure/api-management/api-management-using-with-internal-vnet?tabs=stv2), in an internal mode where you can only access the API Management endpoints like API gateway, developer portal, Direct management and Git within a VNet whose access you control.

 By the end of this deployment guide, you would have deployed an "internal mode" Azure API Management premium instance.